Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

-Redeeming United Airlines miles for a Star Alliance partner airline award flight in Business Class requires more miles and is less of a steal.
+Redeeming United Airlines miles for an award flight in business class on a Star Alliance partner requires more miles and is less of a steal.

 One of the absolute best perks of United Airlines is that they never add fuel surcharges to award flights.
 You’ll never see exorbitant fees on a flight booked with United Airlines miles.